Loading

 On 28 February 1917, the destroyer was transferred to Dover.
 On 17 March, the ship formed part of a flotilla including Laertes, Laforey and Paragon patrolling the Dover Barrage.
 German torpedo boats attacked and sank Paragon.
 Llewellyn, seeing gun flashes, went to attend and switched on a searchlight to assist in picking up survivors.
 Attracted by the light, the torpedo boats S49 and G87 attacked and launched two torpedoes, one of which struck the destroyer in the bow.
 By steaming backwards, the ship was able to return to port without suffering casualties.
 The destroyer was subsequently redeployed to the Methil Convoy Flotilla based on the Firth of Forth.
 On 22 April 1918, Llewellyn left Selbjørnsfjorden, Norway, escorting a convoy with Lark.
 The German High Seas Fleet set out to destroy the ships but failed to find them and returned to their base without a shot being fired.
 This proved one of the last capital ship sorties of the conflict.

-After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel needed to be reduced to save money.
+After the Armistice of 11 November 1918 that ended the war, the Royal Navy returned to a peacetime level of strength and both the number of ships and personnel needed to be reduced to save money.
 Llewellyn was initially placed in reserve at Portsmouth alongside fifty other destroyers.
 The destroyer was subsequently offered for sale to the Finnish Navy but the purchase was halted by the provisions of the Washington Naval Treaty which denied the sale of superfluous warships by the signatories and instead required the excess destroyers scrapped.
 In consequence, on 18 March 1922, the vessel was decommissioned, sold to J. Smith of Poole and broken up.

 Pennant numbers